smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 Output data, such as `aws_sdk_dynamodb::output::UpdateTableOutput` has builder types.
 These builder types are available to users, however, no API requires users to build data types by themselves.

-We considered removing traits from these data types, however, the code-gen framework does not carry the necessary metadata to determine whether the data is the builder type of an output type or not.
+We considered removing traits from these data types.

-We conclude that we must avoid such a technical challenge to bring this RFC to life.
+Removing serde traits on these types will help reduce compile time, however, this will not be benefitial to users who wishes to

 ## `fn set_fields` to allow users to use externally created `Input`